-In the Ref.\ \cite{chowdhury2019extreme}, few interacting circular zones are predefined within the two-dimensional plane $ \sum_{}^{}$, and the interactions among those mobile agents take place only when they visit the same interacting zone.
 On top of each of these moving nodes, an oscillator is placed.
-And thus, the agents' motion affects the adjacency matrix at each time step and hence, affects the system's collective dynamics.
+And thus, the agents' motion affects the adjacency matrix at each time step and hence, influences the system's collective dynamics.
 However, one should note that the states of those oscillators situated on top of those agents do not influence the agents' mobility.
-If all the interaction zones are attractive, complete synchronization occurs in the system with suitable uniform modulus velocity $v$ and appropriate coupling strength $K \ge K_c$.
-But, along with attractive zones, if few repulsive zones with appropriate repulsive coupling strength are introduced in the plane, the synchronization becomes intermittent and occasionally blows out from the manifold.
-These observed phenomena are independent of the shape of the coupling zones and the number of such zones.
+If all the interaction zones are attractive, complete synchronization occurs in the system with a suitable uniform modulus velocity $v$ and for an appropriate coupling strength $K \ge K_c$.
+But, along with the attractive zones, if few repulsive zones with an appropriate repulsive coupling strength are introduced in the plane, the synchronization becomes intermittent and occasionally blows out from the synchronization manifold.
+The observed phenomenon is independent of the shape of the coupling zones and the number of zones.
 To verify this claim, two paradigmatic chaotic oscillators, namely Lorenz \cite{lorenz1963deterministic} and R\"{o}ssler \cite{rossler1976equation} oscillators are assigned in each node to describe the agent dynamics in Ref.\ \cite{chowdhury2019extreme}.

 Here, the synchronization error $E$ is chosen as the observable, and it is defined in terms of the standard Euclidean norm as